-- 6. The hearing was held on Tuesday, March 27, 2007 at 3:30 p.m. which was attended by Mr. Faisal Yakoob, Head of Equity Dealers, the Representative of the Respondent ("the Representative"), who submitted a written reply and argued the case. - 7.
-A summary of the contentions raised by the Respondent in the written submissions are as follows: - The Regulation 3(b) of the Regulations applies "to the satisfaction of the KSE management" which implies that the concern must be raised by the KSE management after which it is to be evidenced that the actual shares "are deposited with the Exchange or the broker gives documentary evidence that the shares are lying in CDC or with some bank or DFI". - In the past, certain brokers have received written requests for information from the KSE pursuant to an alleged violation of the Regulation 3(b) for which the KSE management was wholly and sufficiently satisfied, prior to any declaration that a violation has occurred.
-It has at all times been the responsibility of the KSE management for the interpretation of and the enforcement of the Regulation 3(b) of the Regulations and in this regard, evidence to the effect may be obtained from the Exchange's management. - Documentary evidence in respect of availability of requisite holdings is available, which confirms that the shares were available with the Respondent against the Future sales, which the Commission has not taken into account prior to issuing the Show Cause Notice. - The Regulation 3(b) of the Regulations can not possibly be violated for each day that documentary evidence is not provided to the KSE once the sale position of particular scrip is more than Rs.
-50 million and such an interpretation of the Regulation 3(b) requiring daily disclosures of evidence in terms of the Regulation 3(b) is wholly untenable, impracticable, false in terms of the letter and spirit of the Regulation 3(b) and certainly not the practice at any time.
+- 6. The hearing was held on Tuesday, March 27, 2007 at 9:30 a.m. which was attended by the Representative of the Respondent ("the Representative"), who submitted a written reply and argued the case. - 7.
+A summary of the contentions raised by the Respondent in the written submissions are as follows: - The Regulation 3(b) of the Regulations applies "to the satisfaction of the KSE management" which implies that the concern must be raised by the KSE management after which it is to be evidenced that the actual shares "are deposited with the Exchange or the broker gives documentary evidence that the shares are lying in CDC or with some bank or DFI". - In the past, certain brokers have received written requests for information from the Exchange pursuant to an alleged violation of Regulation 3(b) of the Regulations for which the Exchange's management was wholly and sufficiently satisfied, prior to any declaration that a violation has occurred.
+It has at all times been the responsibility of the KSE management for the interpretation of and the enforcement of Regulation 3(b) and in this regard, evidence to the effect may be obtained from the management of the Exchange. - Documentary evidence in respect of availability of requisite holdings has already been provided to the Commission, which confirms that the shares were available with the Respondent against the Future sales which the Commission has not taken into account prior to issuing the Show Cause Notices. - Regulation 3(b) of the Regulations can not possibly be violated for each day that documentary evidence is not provided to the KSE once the sale position of a particular scrip is more than Rs.
+50 million and such an interpretation of the Regulation 3(b)

+requiring daily disclosures of evidence in terms of the Regulation is wholly untenable, impracticable, false in terms of the letter and spirit of the Regulation and certainly not the practice at any time.